RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

   to open them with the user's Operating System default program associated with their file type.
 * Add multi-select functionality (`Ctrl/Shift+click`).
+* Add the ability to copy/paste files and their absolute or relative paths.
 * Use special icons for different file types.

 #### Outline Explorer